teuben/teunix/docs/astronomy-on-ubuntu.md

 manager.
-When you compile a program and find that it needs a file, you can use commands such as **locate**, or **dpkg -S**, or **dpkg -L** to sherlock your way around the file system to solve your problem.
+When you compile a program and find that it needs a file, you can use commands such as **locate**, or **dpkg -S**, or **dpkg -L** to sherlock your way around the file system to solve your problem what's missing.
 Of course *google* and *stackoverflow* can also be very useful.
 Here are a few example commands:

-      dpkg --list                  list all packages you have dpkg -S FILE                 which package owns that FILE dpkg -L PACKAGE              list what files that PACKAGE gives apt-get -f install           post-install if errors occur apt autoremove               cleanup old stuff not needed anymore apt autoclean
+      dpkg --list                  list all packages you have dpkg -S FILE                 which package owns that FILE dpkg -L PACKAGE              list what files that PACKAGE has installed apt-get -f install           post-install if errors occur apt autoremove               cleanup old stuff not needed anymore apt autoclean